 If the findings had been more to the liking of Windwise Massachusetts and other anti-wind energy groups they would be praising the study today, but because the conclusions were counter to their ideology opponents are dismissing the study as politically motivated.
 This is an insult to the panelists, who are not affiliated with the state or any wind energy groups, pro or con.
 Unlike foes they have no ax to grind.

-Fear-mongering to the contrary, the state and wind power developers are
+Fear-mongering to the contrary, the state and wind power developers are not attempting to cover every available ridge line and mountaintop with turbines.

 After years of bureaucratic delays and nuisance court challenges, wind projects are finally under way in North Berkshire County that will contribute clean energy to the grid without harming the environment, which cannot be said of coal, oil and other contributors to global warming.
 Clean energy, including solar, which has an important Berkshire presence, employed judiciously, won't solve our energy problems but it will lessen them.